Will and Will to Power

 The metaphorical grapes of this distillation enterprise are feelings, for they provide each of us with the juice of humanness specific to our unique perspective on the questions of life.
 Put another way, feelings are the basic data points of our particular, minute-by-minute existence.
 Feelings are how we react hundreds of times a day to what is going on in our world.
 These reactions come from deep within our uniqueness and tell us quite accurately who we are becoming.
 To know ourselves, then, we need to know our feelings.
 (You may need to think about that for a minute.)
 To have a plentiful crop of feelings that distill down to a robust want, we must have a rich emotional vernacular.
 But because emotions are ephemeral and vague and sloppy and chaotic, (and because the male half of our population is most often taught to ignore feelings completely), we tend to have a less-than-optimal supply of well-identified feelings available within.
 For a glimpse into this under-examined yet indispensable aspect of being human, see this rich list of feelings.

 When harvested and handled carefully, a bunch of those feelings will coalesce and when they do, they start to form wants.
 This is an automatic process that happens within our brain where our personalities reside.
-A simple example might be something like this: if you see your daughter savoring the fragrance of freshly turned soil, feeling soothed by having her hands in the dirt and expressing curiosity about how food grows, these feelings might signal a fledgling want in her to have a garden all her own.
+A simple example might be something like this: if you see your young daughter savoring the fragrance of freshly turned soil, feeling soothed by having her hands in the dirt and expressing curiosity about how food grows, these feelings might signal a fledgling want in her to have a garden all her own.
 Early big wants are generally ill-defined, sometimes silly and often grandiose.
-This daughter of yours might aspire to creating a plentiful truck farm in your tiny and shaded back yard.
+This daughter of yours might aspire to creating a plentiful truck farm in your tiny and completely shaded back yard.
 But early big wants all contain grains of truth about our distinct path to uniqueness.
 As such, big wants are beyond precious and need to be taken very seriously.
 This is hard to do if we are taught that ill-defined, silly and grandiose things are uninteresting and best left behind with our other childhood foibles.
 But if we can hold on to early big wants, they will grow in specificity, gravitas and worthiness.
 Indeed, learning to cherish and tolerate big wants is the first intentional step we humans take as we embark on our upward journey of self-discovery.
 If supported in the process of wanting, this little daughter in our example might well go on in life to develop a flourishing NGO that creates gardening co-ops in inner cities.
 Or she might become a dermatologist with a gorgeous back yard.
 The point is, if she was raised on the belief that wanting is a sacred human act, she will find her way through to designing a life that she wants to live.

 Even in those of us lucky enough to have had a stellar upbringing, however, big wanting remains an emotionally charged, thrilling and dangerous human endeavor.

 Emotionally charged: We cannot have a strong will without earnestness, that human capacity to willingly encounter our world in as undefended a way as possible.
 But this state is precarious because when we earnestly want something, we are exposed to all the painful aspects of wanting: how difficult it is to sustain wanting in the face of roadblocks; how hard it is to admit what we want when we have often been punished for wanting or when those wants still seem silly; how jarring it is to want too many things to achieve in one lifetime; and how terrifying it is to have an intangible want that seems too nebulous to ever be acted upon, and so on.
 Without a doubt, to want to do creates a lot of exposure to deep existential pain.
-But it is the only decent way to live.
+But it is the only decent way for humans to live.

 Thrilling: Our smoothest and most powerful existential engines are those that are developed when we put in the time to master an activity.
 Those engines of flow are thrilling to drive for they involve performances that absorb us the most deeply, that mean the most to us, and for which we have both the training and the talent.
 When our will is powerful, we are potent and our life is meaningful to us.
 There is a no more thrilling state than that.